pascatl/gluecksrad/README.md

 # Glücksrad - A React PWA

-Welcome to **Lucky Wheel**, an interactive spinning wheel application built with **React, Vite, Material UI, and TypeScript**.
+Welcome to **Glücksrad**, an interactive spinning wheel application built with **React, Vite, Material UI, and TypeScript**.
 This project is also a **Progressive Web App (PWA)** that supports offline usage and updates automatically when a new version is available.

 ## 🚀 Features